booktype/Booktype/README.txt

 $./manage.py runserver 10.1.1.1:4444

 6/ Connect using the webserver to this URL , et viola, you have the Booki web interface.

+7/ If you want to host the django app via Apache2, see the booki-apache-virthost file